Jmwofford/babyDiv_WDI-curriculum/instructor_notes/html/html-dom.md

 Sometimes we need a tag that doesn't quite fit into any of the previously defined categories.
 If this is the case, we can use one of two generic tags.

 ##### div
-  - used to block out chunks of content
+  - Used to block out chunks of content.

 ##### span
-  - use inline, to separate out small bits of content (e.g. letters, words, sentences, etc)
+  - Used inline, to separate out small bits of content (e.g. letters, words, sentences, etc)

 ### Elements